 Ohio State University Extension Family & Consumer Sciences professionals offer a variety of food safety programming throughout the state.
 The manner in which people handle and prepare food is a major reason why foodborne illness occurs.
 People must alter their food handling behavior, but they must first have the knowledge and skills that are known to protect food from contamination with pathogens before they have the capacity to change their behavior.
 Education provides the knowledge and skills Ohio citizens need to reduce incidence of foodborne illness and to reduce the impact on health care costs.

-Healthy People-Food Safety topics vary from county to county around the state, and include programs such as:
+Healthy People-Food Safety topics vary from county to county around the state, and the following is more information on the aforementioned programs:

 Food Safety Training & Certification